Francis Shurrock: The decimal coin controversy

-In the mid-1960s Shurrock was invited by the Coinage Design Advisory Committee to submit designs for New Zealand's new decimal coins that were to be issued on 10 July 1967.
+In the mid-1960s, Shurrock was invited by the Coinage Design Advisory Committee to submit designs for New Zealand's new decimal coins that were to be issued on 10 July, 1967.
 In February 1966, the designs of the six coins were leaked to a newspaper.
 Shurrock’s designs had already met with a negative response from the Royal Mint and now the general public had an opportunity to examine drawings Shurrock had made for his coin designs, including a rugby player for the twenty cent piece.
 The public response was immediate and negative.
 The Government then rejected all of Shurrock’s designs save one: Shurrock’s concept of a stylised Māori wheku (a carved representation of a human face) for the 10 cent piece was reworked by James Berry for the final coin that remains in use.

-Francis Shurrock died 7 October 1977 in Christchurch, New Zealand.
+Francis Shurrock died on 7 October, 1977, in Christchurch, New Zealand.